DeepaNethesh/weather-app/README.md

 <br><br>

 <h3>Steps: </h3>
-1. Create a repository for the weather app.
+1. Create a repository for the weather app.<br>
-2. Create the structure of the weather app using HTML.
+2. Create the structure of the weather app using HTML.<br>
-3. In index.js, assign the weather apikey to a variable.
+3. In index.js, assign the weather apikey to a variable.<br>
-4. Get the weather using async-await function.
+4. Get the weather using async-await function.<br>
-5. Assign emojis to a variable in index.js.
+5. Assign emojis to a variable in index.js.<br>
-6. Declare a function to create the HTML.
+6. Declare a function to create the HTML.<br>
-7. Add eventListener to the button.
+7. Add eventListener to the button.<br>
-8. Call the function  get the weather for the specific city.
+8. Call the function  get the weather for the specific city.<br>
 9.  <br><br>
 <h3>Licence</h3>
 MIT License